 2. Shop around yearly – especially for discounts

 Discounts vary widely by company and state, so the only way you can be sure you're getting the best deal is to compare quotes whenever you renew or change insurers.
-And don’t just look at discount.
+And don’t just look at discounts.

 "One important thing to keep in mind is that the key to savings is not necessarily getting discounts, but the final price.
 A company that offers few discounts may still have a lower overall price," Loretta Worters, vice president of communications at the Insurance Information Institute says.